ADA HPC

 ADA is a heterogenious cluster composed of partitions and servers financed by various VU research departments and the VU IT department.
 The cluster is particularly useful for executing multi-node computations that are not possible on the general VU compute servers but do not require the scale of the National Supercomputer, Snellius.

 ADA users are granted access to a set of compute partitions based on the resources owned by their research department.
-Users not affiliated with a research department that owns cluster hardware can get access to the general (IT) partition.
+Users not affiliated with a research department that owns cluster hardware can get access to the community partition.

-A large collection of tools, compilers and libraries is available for your analysis, and your data on SciStor are directly accessible from ADA.
+A large collection of tools, compilers and libraries is available for your analysis, and your data on SciStor is directly accessible from ADA.

 What can it be used for?